- Co-founded by Jodie Evans, pro-Castro radical Medea Benjamin, and two others

 In 2009 Code Pink further escalated the intensity of its international campaign to stop the blockade that Egypt and Israel had imposed on Gaza (to prevent the importation of weaponry) after Hamas's 2006 election as the region's dominant political entity.

 In December 2009 Code Pink led an international delegation of anti-Israel leftists to Gaza, where they delivered “tens of thousands of dollars in humanitarian aid” as a gesture of defiance against Israel's blockade.
-Hamas protected the demonstrators during their two-day stay in Gaza by tightly controlling their movements and contacts, and by having them stay in a Hamas-owned, Five-Star hotel that one demonstrator described as "the nicest hotel I’ve ever stayed at."
-Hamas leader Ismail Haniyeh addressed the activists in Gaza via cell phone, while other Hamas officials spoke to them in person.
+Hamas protected the demonstrators during their two-day stay in Gaza by tightly controlling their movements and contacts, and by having them stay in a Hamas-owned, Five-Star hotel that one demonstrator characterized as "the nicest hotel I’ve ever stayed at.”

 Next, the demonstrators prepared to go to Egypt, to participate in a Hamas-organized "Gaza Freedom March," again to protest Israeli policy.
 Code Pink co-founder Medea Benjamin told the media that Hamas “has pledged to ensure our safety” in Egypt.
 Joining Code Pink on the trip were former Weather Underground terrorists Bill Ayers and Bernardine Dohrn.